 Here are my top picks for things to do in Amsterdam with kids of all ages.

 Please note: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

 Nemo Science Museum and its terrace

-The museum develops over several floors and covers from mechanics to human learning and perceptions with activities suitable from toddlers to teenagers and adults.
+The museum develops over several floors and covers from mechanics to human learning and activities suitable from toddlers to teenagers and adults.

 Take a canal cruise

 It may be a touristy thing to do but a boat tour of Amsterdam canals is a fantastic family activity and one of my must-do things to do in Amsterdam with kids in tow.